-The rules pertain to local workers as well as expatriates and are equally imposed on Chinese companies and wholly foreign-owned enterprises.
+The rules pertain to local workers as well as expatriates and are equally imposed on Chinese companies and wholly foreign-owned enterprises (wfoe).
 If you are planning to hire employees in China, it is important that you understand the complex labor laws in China and remain compliant with them.

 Chinese labor laws are predicated on the idea that employees have the right to know which days and hours that they are expected to work each week.
 These laws protect the rights of the Chinese workforce and help establish harmonious employment relationships.

-When employing local personnel in China, it is important that employers be aware of the following specific rules regarding overtime pay in China:
+When hiring Chinese employees, it is important that employers be aware of the following specific rules regarding overtime pay in China:

 If you are hiring employees in China, it is important that you remain compliant and on good terms with the Chinese government and local trade councils.